Gay Pride Madrid

 Gay bars in Madrid

-Madrid is renowned for its nightlife in general and its gay venues are no different, the city is one of Europe’s gayest capital cities, alongside the likes of Berlin and London.
+Madrid is renowned for its nightlife in general and its gay venues are no different.
+The city is one of Europe’s gayest capital cities, alongside the likes of Berlin and London.
 The centre of gay nightlife in the city is Chueca, a lively and bustling neighbourhood that is popular amongst the city’s creatives and trendsetters because of the large number of art galleries and boutique clothes shops.
 The area has an edgy and quirky atmosphere and it’s here that you’re likely to spot Madrid’s best-dressed residents.

 Madrid has a truly diverse range of gay nightlife venues, from traditional bars playing pop anthems to cruising clubs complete with darkrooms.
 Locals in the city don’t tend to go out until past 10 pm and the larger clubs will only get busy after midnight.
 Some of the best gay nightlife offerings in Chueca include LaKama, WeParty and Macho, larger clubs that get busier later on and attract young crowds.